KristofferC/TimerOutputs.jl/README.md

  ────────────────────────────────────────────────────────────────────────────────
 ```

-This package is inspired by the `TimerOutput` class in [deal.ii](https://dealii.org/).

 ## Usage

-The easiest way to show how the package work is with a few examples of different way of timing sections.
+The easiest way to show how the package work is with a few examples of timing sections.

 ```julia
 using TimerOutputs